sbacky/ProcessEngagementLetters.com/README.md

 Previously, to process Engagement Letters, the user had to run the script on the command line using Powershell.
 Now, the user can run the FLask Application, open up a web browser (preferably Chrome or Edge), and go to localhost:5000/ to begin processing engagement letters.

-Create a .env file and set the SECRET_KEY.
-Use the .env.sample file for an example.

 DO NOT STORE IMPORTANT FILES IN 'temp/' DIRECTORY!!

+## Setup

+Before using the application, you must create a .env file and set the SECRET_KEY.
+Use the provided smaple .env file '.env.sample' in the root directory for an example.
+Place the .env file in the same directory as the sample env file.

 Recommended Browser: Chrome or Edge